faitmamhussain/itsthevibe/htdocs/wp-content/plugins/ad-inserter/readme.txt

 == Changelog ==

+= 1.6.4 =
+- Fixed bug: For shortcodes in posts the url was not checked
+- Optimizations for device detection

 = 1.6.3 =
 - Removed deprecated code (fixes PHP 7 deprecated warnings)
 - Added support for paragraphs with div and other HTML tags (h1, h2, h3,...)